 Plastic garden furniture is the perfect choice if you are looking for something to leave outside all year long.
 Lightweight, durable and weather-proof, a quick wipe-down and it's ready for use.
 Design flexibility and unlimited color choices make plastic garden furniture ideal for rigid profiles like park benches, decking & railing; flexible extrusions like garden hose and fatigue mats; injection molded post caps, tables, chairs and loungers, and so much more.

 Lighter weights, straighter profiles and improved load bearing are hallmarks of Safoam®'s contributions.
 Additives for improved performance in Wood-Plastic composites allow higher wood content and lighter weight.
 Several Safoam® products can be used as a compatibilizer for recycled resins, furthering our commitment to environmental responsibility.

 The medical devices market has evolved with respect to the types of devices produced, substrates selected, and sterilization procedures utilized.
 In the early 1970s, manufacturers were using glass, rubber, and metal to assemble syringes, surgical instruments, and other devices.
 Products made from such materials were typically machined, molded, or assembled with fasteners.
 The 1980s saw expanded use of engineering plastics.
 These materials became indispensable for use in intricate, high-performance device designs.
 A shift to single-use devices caused design engineers to consider polymers like acrylic, polycarbonate, and PVC.

 Advances in high performance polymers and the associated merits of plastics over other materials have expanded the opportunities of plastics in the medical industry, not only in devices but also in packaging.
 Price pressures in the healthcare industry are also driving the development of high-quality, low cost alternative polymers.
-Approved for direct food/medical contact by the FDA, SAFOAM has been used in diagnostic equipment and jackets for surgical tubing.
+Approved for food contact by the FDA, Safoam® has been used in diagnostic equipment and jackets for surgical tubing.